verse/verse/README.md

  * _./example_		contains source code of example Verse clients
  * _./include_		contains all .h files
  * _./pki_			contains example of certificate and private key
- * _./python_		contains source code for Python module implemented in C
- * _./promela_		contains Promela source code used for protocol verification
  * _./src_			contains source code
   * _./lib_			source code for library (used by client as well by server)
   * _./lib/api_		source code of API
   * _./lib/client_	source code specific for Verse clients
   * _./lib/common_	source code shared with Verse server and Verse client
   * _./server_		source code specified for Verse server
   * _./server/mongodb_	source code used for saving and loading data from MongoDB
+  * _./python_		contains source code for Python module implemented in C
  * _./unittests_	contains source code of unit tests

 Installation